Carnap/Carnap-Documentation/doc/forallx-msu.md

-# Natural Deduction in the *forall x: Mississippi State* systems
+# Natural deduction in the *forall x: Mississippi State* systems

 This document gives a short description of how Carnap presents the systems of natural deduction from Greg Johnson's [*forall x: